binayshaw7777/Cracking_The_Coding_Interview/README.md

 ## 🚀 About Me
-I'm a 2nd Year undergrad CSE Student.
-I'm an Android Developer.
+I'm a 2nd Year undergrad CSE Student and an Android Developer.
 I like helping people and wanted to learn together.